A.E. Walsby

-Anthony Edward Walsby, BSc(Birm), PhD(Lond), FRS, is the Emeritus Professor of Microbiology at the School of Biological Sciences, University of Bristol.
+Anthony Edward Walsby, FRS (1941 – April 14, 2024) was a Professor of Microbiology at the School of Biological Sciences, University of Bristol.

-He is a researcher in the fields of Algae, Cyanobacteria, lake ecology, gas vesicles/vacuoles and genetics, covering the European lakes and Baltic Sea.
+He was a researcher in the fields of Algae, Cyanobacteria, lake ecology, gas vesicles and genetics, covering the European lakes and Baltic Sea.
 He is noted for his discovery of Haloquadratum walsbyi in brine ponds on the Sinai Peninsula in 1980.
 He was elected Fellow of the Royal Society, 11 March 1993.